Our First (half)Year

 Our Founding Families

-We’re looking for growth minded founding families who are excited to send their children to a school that still practices ancient ways of raising children, wants to work as a team at the school and in their homes, and are thrilled to break education’s current mold so their children can have a brighter future!
+…are excited to send their children to a school that still practices ancient ways of raising children, wants to work as a team at the school & in their homes, and are thrilled to break education’s current mold so their children can have a brighter future!

 If this sounds like your family…